andrewzigerelli/cryptopals/README.md

 # cryptopals
- the cryptopals crypto challenges
+the cryptopals challenges

- might as well do this in python so I can finally "get" python and be part of the millions who love it.
+i'm going to attempt to do this in python so I "get it" and finally become one of those millions who love python